teklal/global-services/app/services/_wash/wash-m15_en.md

     caption: this is my image 5
 ---

+## Capacity

+Water treatment and distribution for 15,000 people for a maximum of 4 months according to ERU SOPs.

 ## Emergency Services

 1. Treatment (including filtration) and distribution of water up to 225,000 litres a day for a population of 15,000 people.